| alpha_constants {kitagawa} | R Documentation |

 Details

-What is "alpha"
+What is "alpha"?

-The constant is a function of frequency
+The constant \alpha is a function of frequency \omega as well

 as aquifer and well parameters; it is formally defined as

-is the aquifer's effective
+where S is the storativity, T is the aquifer's effective

-is the radius of the screened portion
+transmissivity, and R_S is the radius of the screened portion

 of the well.